The threat level indicates the likelihood of a terrorist attack in the UK.

 Northern Ireland-related threats

-The threat to Great Britain (England, Wales and Scotland) from Northern Ireland-related terrorism is moderate.
+The threat to Great Britain (England, Wales and Scotland) from Northern Ireland-related terrorism is substantial.

 The threat to Northern Ireland from Northern Ireland-related terrorism is severe.

 There are 5 levels of threat: